Secretprojectrevolution

 secretprojectrevolution is a 2013 American short film directed by Madonna and Steven Klein, dealing with artistic freedom and human rights.
-The film launched a global initiative Art for Freedom to further freedom of expression, created by Madonna, curated by Vice and distributed by BitTorrent.
-The goal of Art for Freedom is to promote and facilitate free expression, and thereby hamper repression of artistic expression.
+The film launched a global initiative, Art for Freedom, to further freedom of expression, created by Madonna, curated by Vice and distributed by BitTorrent.
+The goal of Art for Freedom is to promote and facilitate free expression and thereby hamper the repression of artistic expression.

 Synopsis

-secretprojectrevolution is a 17-minute black-and-white film, with Madonna's off-camera commentary led throughout, consisting of a narrative recorded exclusively for the project as well as excerpts from her onstage speeches during The MDNA Tour.
+secretprojectrevolution is a 17-minute black-and-white film, featuring Madonna's off-camera commentary throughout, which consists of a narrative recorded exclusively for the project as well as excerpts from her onstage speeches during the MDNA Tour.

 It opens with a scene depicting Madonna locked in a prison cell, holding the bars.
-This is projected against a voice-over consisting of excerpts from her onstage speech at the Olympia in Paris, during The MDNA Tour in July 2012.
-The speech reflected on the economic situation in the world at that time, explaining that fear is the source of intolerance.
-The film then shows a pantomime, with the tour dancers sitting and standing still in a room, while Madonna enters holding a gun, which represents branding, and starts shooting them.
+This is projected against a voice-over consisting of excerpts from her onstage speech at the Olympia in Paris, during the MDNA Tour in July 2012.
+The speech reflected on the global economic situation at the time, explaining that fear is the root of intolerance.
+The film then shows a pantomime, with the troupe of dancers sitting and standing still in a room, while Madonna enters holding a gun, which represents branding, and starts shooting them.
 This section ends with the words "All you need for a movie is a gun and a girl", a quote from Jean-Luc Godard, displayed across the screen.

 The following scene shows Madonna being dragged by police officers to a cell, where she is thrown on the floor.
 By that point, her narrative starts, explaining the circumstances that prompted her to undertake the project.
 It continues for several minutes as the footage of Madonna in her cell alternates with scenes depicting a man being tortured by others, and a dancer performing routines.
 Madonna is then shown restrained on a bed, with a dancer teasing her and simulating torture.
-The following scene depicts an imprisoned man, who clearly had been a victim of a physical torture, with blood on his face and chest.
+The following scene depicts an imprisoned man, who had been a victim of physical torture, with blood on his face and chest.

 In the following segment, dancers start performing routines and adapting expressive poses as downtempo piano music plays and Madonna continues her narrative.
-An almost nude man dances in front of guards and Madonna's a cappella performance of "My Country, 'Tis of Thee" starts playing, followed by excerpts from her Saint Petersburg speech.
+An almost nude man dances in front of guards, and Madonna's a cappella performance of "My Country, 'Tis of Thee" starts playing, followed by excerpts from her Saint Petersburg speech.
 The footage of Madonna killing the dancers is played backwards as they are brought back to life.
 Madonna is again shown being dragged by police officers who drop her on the floor and start looking down on her.
-This is followed by a quote "Freedom is what you do with what's been done to you" by Jean-Paul Sartre.
+A quote follows this: "Freedom is what you do with what's been done to you," by Jean-Paul Sartre.

 The film ends with a message: "This film is dedicated to those who have been persecuted, are being persecuted, or may be persecuted.
 For the color of their skin.
 Their religious beliefs.
 Their artistic expression.
 Their gender.
 Or their sexual preferences.
 Anyone whose human rights have been violated."